acoliver/evals/project-plans/restructure/overview.md

 - Define what exists, not how it works
 - Map step names to actual commands
 - Specify CLI parameters and timeouts
-- No logic - just data
+- No logic - just data with path substitution

 ---